mimshwright/pixi-easing-graph/README.md

 - `lint` : lint the code.
 You can also do `fix` to auto-fix.
 - `test` : test with jest.
 Also `test:coverage` and `test:watch`
 - `build` : bundle the code
-- `cz` & `release` : see below
+- `commit` & `release` : see below

 ### Commits & Releases

 Code is automatically linted before being committed.
 I recommend installing the plugins for eslint and prettier in your code editor.
 You can attempt to fix linting issues with `yarn fix`.

-When ready to commit, please commit using `yarn cz` to use commitizen for standard format commits.
+When ready to commit, please commit using `yarn commit` to use commitizen for standard format commits.

 When ready to release use `yarn release` with the `-r patch|minor|major` flag (default without the flag is `patch`).